 As far as deposits go, the major differentiating factor to recognize is that Traditional IRAs do not tax the money coming into the account, only once it is withdrawn.
 It is important to note here that these two tax rates, from the time when you deposit to the time when you withdraw, WILL be different and that is where both savings accounts can benefit you.
 The key to picking the right account for you is whether you believe that your taxes/tax bracket will be higher now or when you are ready to withdraw.

-The benefits start with the fact that your contributions (but not earnings on those contributions) can be withdrawn, the penalty fee, anytime after the first five years of your account has been opened.
+The benefits start with the fact that your contributions (but not earnings on those contributions) can be withdrawn, and the penalty fee, anytime after the first five years of your account has been opened.
 If you are under 59 years and six months and your account has been open for at least five years, it is possible to withdraw from your account penalty-free for a home purchase.
 However, the amount you can withdraw changes yearly so check with your tax preparer for the correct amount.

 Again, the major key to choosing what retirement fund will be best for you and your family depends on whether the tax rate you pay on your Roth IRA contributions today will be greater or smaller than the rate you will be paid on distributions from your Traditional IRA after you’ve retired (or have to start making those distributions at age 70 years and six months )